But not all cash ISAs pay great interest rates, and not all ISA investments provide good returns.

 To protect the tax-free status of your money, you must instead arrange a transfer with the provider you want to switch to BEFORE closing your existing account.

-This is the case both for funds built up in previous tax years and money invested since April 2017.
+This is the case both for funds built up in previous tax years and money invested in the current tax year.

 Why should I transfer my ISA?